-We have undertaken major new investment in staff, with 18 new academic staff appointed over the period giving an overall increase of 11 posts.
+We have undertaken major new investment in staff, with 18 new academic staff appointed over the period set against 7 retirements and resignations.
 Most new appointments are early career, but they include 3 established researchers at professorial level.
 Part of this investment supports our decision to refocus the direction of the Networks group towards addressing the challenges around "smart networks", with the recruitment of a new Group Head (Uhlig) and ECR lecturers (Cuadrado and Haddadi) as well as the joint lecturer appointment of Elkashlan to build stronger links with Antennas.
-This investment has also enabled us to add weight to our activity in the Cognitive Science area, enabling our decision to formalise it as a formal research group.
 We have increased our population of individually funded research fellows, having had 10 PDRA's (Postdoctoral Research Assistants) and 6 academic staff on Fellowships in the REF period.
-We have a strong track record in enabling researchers' career development at all levels, evidenced through promotion and destinations of departing staff (in the last 5-years any faculty member who has moved on from QM has gone to Oxbridge or another Russell Group institution).
+We have a strong track record in enabling researchers career development at all levels, evidenced through promotion and destinations of departing staff (in the last 5-years any faculty member who has moved on from QM has gone to Oxbridge or another Russell Group institution).